 We also provide legal representation to heirs, and to family members or other interested parties, during the probate and trust administration process.
 If you believe a will is not valid or if you are concerned that a trustee or an executor is not fulfilling his responsibilities or is mismanaging the affairs of the estate, we can help.

 Gersh Law Offices, P.S.C. has provided assistance to many clients throughout Louisville and surrounding areas after a death.
 Give us a call today to learn more about how we can help with both the trust administration process and the probate process.

 If estate planning is designing a playbook, trust administration and probate occurs when the playbook is put into action.
 The process begins with an event that triggers a provision in your estate plan, such as incapacity or death.
 The plan becomes executory, meaning that the individuals you designated in your plan documents must step into action to fulfil your instructions.

 Estate and trust administration can be complex and the people you have designated must have competent and experienced counsel to guide you through the process.
 They must make important decisions, often quickly.
 They may also need to inventory and value your property, prepare tax returns, or sign other important documents on your behalf.
 Ultimately they must divide and distribute your property to those individuals or charities you identified in your will or trust agreement under the terms and conditions you identified.

 Trust administration and probate carry a lot of responsibilities.
 Gersh Law Offices can help guide you and your loved ones through the process as sensitively, efficiently, and thoroughly as possible.
-To find out more, please call us at (502) 423-7023 or Click Here to request a free consultation.
+To find out more, please call us at (502) 423-7023 or Click Here to request a consultation.